chef-boneyard/chef-dk/README.md

 cookbook set.
 This command operates in compatibility mode and has the same caveats as `chef install`.
 See the POLICYFILE_README.md for further details.

+### `chef update`
+`chef update` updates a Policyfile.lock.json with the latest cookbooks from upstream sources.
+It supports an `--attributes` flag which will cause only attributes from the Policyfile.rb to be updated.

+### `chef diff`
+`chef diff` shows an itemized diff between Policyfile locks.
+It can compare Policyfile locks from local disk, git, and/or the Chef Server, based on the options given.

+#### `chef verify`
+`chef verify` tests the embedded applications.
+By default it runs a quick "smoke test" to verify that the embedded applications are installed correctly and can run basic commands.
+As an end user this is probably all you'll ever need, but `verify` can also optionally run unit and integration tests by supplying the `--unit` and `--integration` flags, respectively.

+*WARNING:* The integration tests will do dangerous things like start HTTP servers with access to your filesystem and even create users and groups if run with sufficient privileges.
+The tests may also be sensitive to your machine's configuration.
+If you choose to run these, we recommend to only run them on dedicated, isolated hosts (we do this in our build cluster to verify each build).

 ### Using ChefDK as Your Primary Development Environment